matrix-org/matrix-spec-proposals/proposals/3270-symmetric-megolm-backup.md

 ## Proposal
 This proposal introduces a new megolm backup algorithm, `m.megolm_backup.v1.aes-hmac-sha2`.
-It works basically the same as the encryption in symmetric SSSS.
 The backup method `m.megolm_backup.v1.curve25519-aes-sha2` is deprecated.

 ### `session_data`
-The session data of the megolm backup is an object containing the `iv` property, the `ciphertext` property and the `mac` property.
+The session data of the megolm backup is an object containing the `iv` property and the `ciphertext` property.
 Below is described how to generate these from the megolm backup key.
 The data to be encoded is the same JSON-encoded data as in `m.megolm_backup.v1.curve25519-aes-sha2`.

 As such, a complete `KeyBackupData` object could look as follows: